The 50 words you need to know for banking interviews

 Prime brokerage: Not to be confused with “Brokerage”.
 Prime brokerage teams provide services to hedge funds, such as looking after their settlement and back office functions and providing financing to them.

 Private equity: Investment funds which buy whole companies or large ownership stakes in specifically negotiated deals rather than shares quoted on a stock exchange.
-The term includes “venture capital (VC)”, which is focused on new companies and startups) and “financial sponsors” or “leveraged buyout firms (LBO)”, which is focused on taking over existing companies to be sold later on for a profit.
+The term includes “venture capital (VC)”, which is focused on new companies and startups) and “financial sponsors” or “leveraged buyout (LBO) firms”, which is focused on taking over existing companies to be sold later on for a profit.

-Quant: Short for “quantitative analyst”, this refers to a specialist in applied mathematics working on securities practices.
+Quant: Short for “quantitative”, this refers to a specialist in applied mathematics working on securities practices.
 There are “front office quants”, who aim to design profitable trading systems, “middle office quants” who design systems for efficient execution of trades and “risk management quants” who measure probabilities of loss.

 Rates: In FICC divisions, “rates” is the opposite of “credit” – it refers to bonds and derivatives where the value is driven by expectations about interest rates and credit risk can largely be ignored.

-Securitisation: The process of buying a large number of smaller loans (mortgages or credit card debts, for example) and bundling them into a Special Purpose Vehicle which then issues bonds to the public, effectively transforming the loans into securities
+Securitization: The process of buying a large number of smaller loans (mortgages or credit card debts, for example) and bundling them into a Special Purpose Vehicle which then issues bonds to the public, effectively transforming the loans into securities.

-SPAC: A Special Purpose Acquisition Company – an SPV company which carries out an IPO despite having no actual business, to raise cash in order to acquire an existing company.
-A technique often used by financial sponsors as a way to get a stock market quotation, SPAC teams cross the boundary between Capital Markets and M&A.
+SPAC: A Special Purpose Acquisition Company.
+Carries out an IPO despite having no actual business, to raise cash in order to acquire an existing company.
+A technique often used by financial sponsors as a way to get a stock market listing, SPAC teams cross the boundary between Capital Markets and M&A.

-Special Purpose Vehicle (SPV): A “brass plate” company formed by a bank in order to be the legal owner of some assets.
+SPV: A Special Purpose Vehicle.
+A “brass plate” company formed by a bank in order to be the legal owner of some assets.
 An SPV generally has no staff or operations of its own.
-SPVs are a key building block in Structuring and in Securitisation.
+SPVs are a key building block in Structuring and in Securitization.

 Spread: The difference between the price quoted by a brokerage to buy securities (the bid) and the price quoted to sell the same securities (the ask).
 Buying at the bid and selling at the ask is how brokerages make money.
 The word “spread” can also refer to the difference between two interest rates.

-Syndicate: A specialist team within Capital Markets which handles communication and relationships with other banks in transactions which involve a large number of investment banks.
+Syndicate: A specialist team within Capital Markets which handles communication and relationships with other banks in transactions which involve a large number of investment banks – usually to fund a large bond issuance or stock offering.

 Underwriting: The practice of buying securities from the issuer, then distributing them to the public.
 During an underwriting, the bank is at risk because it is holding the securities and so is exposed to movements in their value; it takes a fee to compensate for this.
 Underwriting is one of the activities managed by Capital Markets teams.